pymupdf/PyMuPDF/docs/app4.rst

 1. If a page "loses" its owning document or is being deleted itself, all of its currently existing annotations and links will be made unusable in Python, and their C-level counterparts will be deleted and deallocated.

 2. If a document is closed (or deleted or set to *None*) or if its structure has changed, then similarly all currently existing pages and their children will be made unusable, and corresponding C-level deletions will take place.
-"Structure changes" include methods like *select()*, *delePage()*, *insertPage()*, *insertPDF()* and so on: all of these will result in a cascade of object deletions.
+"Structure changes" include methods like *select()*, *delePage()*, *insert_page()*, *insert_pdf()* and so on: all of these will result in a cascade of object deletions.

 The programmer will normally not realize any of this.
 If he, however, tries to access invalidated objects, exceptions will be raised.